-Title of the criterion Procurement phase nt phase Criterion classification Reference number in the criteria document Legal sourcing of timber by the lead construction contractor D. Construction of the building or major renovation works Core and Comprehensive Selection D2.
+Title of the criterion Procurement phase Criterion classification Criteria typology Reference number in the criteria document Legal sourcing of timber by the lead construction contractor D. Construction of the building or major renovation works Core and Comprehensive Selection D2.
 Legal sourcing of timber D. Construction of the building or major renovation works Core and Comprehensive Contract Performance Clause D3.

-2.3.4 Waste management plan
+2.3.5 Waste management plan